vinieger/curing/poc/POC.md

   common.ReadFile{Id: "read shadow", Path: "/etc/shadow"},
 }
 ```
+You can edit the commands in the `pkg/server.go` file.

 The `curing` rookit is using `io_uring` to connect to the server and to read the file `/etc/shadow`, this means that "0" syscalls (which are related to the attack) are made and Falco will not detect the attack.

 https://github.com/user-attachments/assets/858dbc60-ffa4-445e-a354-a08caa83b102

 As we can see, Falco is not detecting the attack because the attack is not using any syscalls that Falco is monitoring.